 It’s a weird one to pilot but is well worth a shot.
 The ability of Lightforged Crusader to refill your hand whilst also offering a 7 mana 7/7 statline is key to your success, as it often gives you that final bit of damage to get you over the line.

-Thanks to Ashes of Outland's Librams and the new stuff coming in for Scholomance Academy, Pure Libram Paladin should continue smashing it.
+Thanks to Ashes of Outland's Librams and a couple of new toys in Darkmoon Faire, Pure Paladin should continue smashing it.

 |2 x First Day of School|